John Kerr (baseball): Later career

 Kerr spent the next three seasons on the Senators' bench behind second baseman Buddy Myer and future Hall of Fame shortstop Joe Cronin.
 During his tenure in Washington, he never played more than 51 games.
 He was on the Senators roster in 1933 when they lost in the World Series to the New York Giants.
 Kerr's sole appearance came in the finale (Game 5) when he pinch ran for centerfielder Fred Schulte with 2 out in the bottom of the 10th inning.
 In 1935, he served as a coach for the Senators, but in 1936 he became a player-manager in the Boston Red Sox organization.

 In 471 games over eight major league seasons, Kerr posted a .266 batting average (388-for-1457) with 172 runs, 6 home runs, 145 RBI and 115 bases on balls.
 He finished his career with a .966 fielding percentage playing at second and third base and shortstop.

 He spent the next five seasons playing and managing in the minor leagues.
-He managed in the Class B Western International League from 1937-1940.
+He managed in the Class B Western International League from 1937 to 1940.
 The first 3 seasons were with the Vancouver Maple Leafs, he was then hired to manage the Wenatchee Chiefs, a New York Yankees affiliate.
 His final season in baseball was 1941 when he managed and played second base for the Cheyenne Indians of the Class D Western League.